Just Folk

 Just Folk is a 1965 Australian television aired on Sydney station ATN-7 (it is not clear if it was shown on any other stations across Australia).
 It was a weekly half-hour series featuring folk music.
 Gary Shearston was the host.
 Despite the wiping of the era, an episode of this series is held by the National Film and Sound Archive.
+One episode featured singer Tina Date performing "Two Milk Maids Went A' Milking" and "An English Lament".